-This is one minute message 251.
-In bed this morning, scratchy throat, very tired, I thought, ok, i’ll record a one minute message for today. and this is it.
+This is one minute message 251. i recorded this message from bed, with a scratchy throat, very tired, I thought, ok, i’ll record a one minute message … and this is it.

 To hear this message, play below. nothing to download. just press play.